Hibachi at Home (Hibachi Chicken Recipe)

 Hibachi rice is no more than fried rice made on the griddle instead of in a wok or skillet.
 Use my recipe for fried rice and then customize the veggies (if you want any).

-There really isn’t a need to add protein since it isn’t the main dish, but you can always add some ham or shredded pork like they do in the restaurant.
-White sticky rice is also totally acceptable.
-You can even use an ice cream scoop to place it into little bowls.
+There really isn’t a need to add protein since it isn’t the main dish, but you can always add ham (or SPAM) or shredded pork like they do in the restaurant.

 Lo mein and cauliflower fried rice are other good options.
 Use sauces like eel sauce, spicy sauce, ginger sauce or brown stir fry sauce to jazz them up.